Questions about Building Work, Building Plans and Building Lines

 Whatever you construct on your property needs plans, unless it is “minor building work”.
 Even so, the Act states very well in Part A: General Principles and Requirements (this was previously Part A: Administration), that any structural building work that is defined as “minor building work” requires approval by your local authority’s building control officer before you can commence with any work!
 So long as you make an application to get the proper approval from the local authority, you do not need plans!
 However, the law is also very clear in terms of compliance with the regulations.
 Minor building work must adhere to the regulations!

-The local authority will not give you the approval to build a temporary building until you give certain information, so they can evaluate it.
-At very least they have to know:
+The local authority will not give you the approval to build a temporary building until you give them the information they require.
+This is because they will need to evaluate what it is you want to do.
+At very least, they have to know:

 - what the planned use and life span of the building will be,